jbdatascience/cookiecutter-OasisModel/README.md

 # cookiecutter-OasisModel
-A cookie cutter project structure for Oasis models that can be replicated using the <a href="https://pypi.python.org/pypi/cookiecutter" target="_blank">`cookiecutter` Python tool</a>:
+A cookiecutter project structure for Oasis models that can be replicated using the <a href="https://pypi.python.org/pypi/cookiecutter" target="_blank">`cookiecutter` Python tool</a>:

     # Install the cookiecutter tool (if not present)
     /home/foo$ pip install cookiecutter